-At Scremerston, the marine Carboniferous deposits are from the Mississippian (Lower Carboniferous) of Visean age, (Brigantian Sub-Stage).
+At Scremerston, the marine Dinantian (Lower Carboniferous) deposits are from the Visean Stage, Brigantian Substage.

 The layers outcropping at the cliff sections between Beadnell and Seahouses are of the Alston Formation, including the Eelwell Limestone Member.
 The rocks are composed of bioclastic limestones, sandstones, mudstones, siltstones and rare coals.

 The Eelwell Limestone is rich in algal remains with a prominent fauna of brachiopods and corals.

 Although there are numerous access points to the beach, it is possible to get cut off in a few places along this stretch of coast line, so be aware of your tide times and collect on a retreating tide.
 Always tell someone where you are going and what time you expect to return.
 If at all possible, collect as a pair or a group and take a mobile phone.

 A good eye is mostly all you need, but a pick will prove very useful for the shale.
 Wear hiking boots, as this is a foreshore location.

 This site is a site of special scientific interest (SSSI).
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions, download the PDF from Natural England.